 The course is directed at the active geoscientist or technical assistant who needs to produce maps, integrate spatial and raster data as well as utilise and make edits to horizon interpretations.

 Length of Course

 The 1 day Making Better Maps course follows a typical workflow for the geoscientist or technical assistant using Petrosys.
-It provides the trainee with an image of a published contour map and through theory and tutorials teaches how to digitise, grid, edit and regrid the contour file into a useful horizon interpretation that can be used in a presentation quality map.
+It provides the trainee with an image of a published contour map and through theory and tutorials teaches how to digitize, grid, edit and regrid the contour file into a useful horizon interpretation that can be used in a presentation quality map.

 - Displaying and Georeferencing Images – Showing the user how to take a raster image and place it in its correct geographical location.